This Web Page is Memory

 long again and, even then, busy with motor traffic.
 But farming methods were soon to change,

-even in the Welsh mountains, so Grandad was probably
+even in the Welsh mountains, so Grandad was perhaps

 Grandad about to